IrronRoman19/Task-I/README.md

-# Full Stack WEB course's task
+# Full Stack WEB course's 1st task - Rectangle Calculator

-*1st task - Rectangle Calculator*

 You can add rechtangle with height and weidth length in ranges between 0 to 300 X and Y postitions in ranges between 0 to 300.